Sunday, February 4, 2018

 That, of course, is not written in stone.
 There are many Yankee fans who prefer the Jets, and many New York Mets fans who prefer the Giants.
 But, traditionally, fans of the 2 older teams, the Yankees and the Giants, are linked; as are fans of the 2 newer teams, the Mets and the Jets.

-But if you are a Giants fan, chances are, you don't like the Philadelphia Eagles, who have been the Giants' geographical and Divisional rivals since the Eagles began play in 1933, and are about to play the Patriots in Super Bowl LII at U.S. Bank Stadium in Minneapolis.
+And if you are a Giants fan, chances are, you don't like the Philadelphia Eagles, who have been the Giants' geographical and Divisional rivals since the Eagles began play in 1933, and are about to play the Patriots in the game.

 And you probably don't want the Eagles to win, even though the Giants have won 4 Super Bowls since the Eagles last won the NFL Championship, at the end of the 1960 season, 57 years ago, before the Super Bowl era began.